 Killzone: Shadow Fall

 A launch title for the PlayStation 4, Killzone: Shadow Fall had the very difficult task of convincing interested players that it was worth taking the leap into the next generation of consoles.
-It managed to do its job and then some, with a campaign that featured gorgeous, colorful environments and snappy shooting that took full advantage of the new DualShock 4 controller.
+It managed to do its job and then some, with a campaign that featured gorgeous, colorful environments and snappy shooting that took full advantage of the new Ps4 controllers.
 Where Shadow: Fall excelled even more was in its competitive multiplayer, which focused more on coordination and team play than some of its competitors.

 Read our full Killzone: Shadow Fall review

 One of the most influential games of the decade, Blizzard’s Overwatch certainly didn’t invent the “hero shooter,” but it took the concept and polished it to a stunning sheen.
 With a growing cast of unique heroes that all play differently from one another, the amount of variety you can get in a standard multiplayer match is unparalleled, and seasonal events such as “Lucioball” offer fun twists on the traditional game mechanics.
 Overwatch has all the Blizzard charm we expected, but the way its classes all balance each other out to create a competitive team game blew us away.
+Best of all, we have much more Overwatch to look forward to, as its sequel is due some time in the (hopefully) near future.

 Read our full Overwatch review